astropy/astropy-tutorials/README.rst

 * runipy
 * pandoc

-*Note, all except pandoc can be `pip` installed.
-To install `pandoc`, follow the instructions here: http://johnmacfarlane.net/pandoc/installing.html*.
+*Note, all except pandoc can be pip installed.
+To install pandoc, follow the instructions here: http://johnmacfarlane.net/pandoc/installing.html*.